apache/beam/learning/prompts/code-explanation/java/11_io_jdbc.md

   }
 ```

-The `ReadFromJdbcPartitionOptions` interface is used to specify the table name, JDBC source URL, driver class name, username, and password.
+The `ReadFromJdbcPartitionOptions` interface specifies the table name, JDBC source URL, driver class name, username, and password.
 The `@Description` annotation provides a description of the option.
-Use `--tableName`, `--jdbcSourceUrl`, `--driverClassName`, `--sourceUsername`, and `--sourcePassword` command line arguments to set these options when running the pipeline.
+Use the command-line arguments `--tableName`, `--jdbcSourceUrl`, `--driverClassName`, `--sourceUsername`, and `--sourcePassword` to set these options when executing the pipeline.

 ```java
 public interface ReadFromJdbcPartitionOptions extends PipelineOptions {
     @Description("Table name to read from")